Trees: Monkey Puzzle

-With a bit of research and some asking around the neighborhood, the Pryhar sisters, were my “go-to source” for unique information on plants.
-The sisters were our neighbors on Wistaria Drive and they always sweetly “loaned us” lots of perennial flowers over the years.
+With a bit of research and some asking around the neighborhood, I found my answer.
+The Pryhar sisters were my “go-to source” for unique information on plants.
+Our neighbors on Wistaria Drive, the sisters were always sweetly “loaned us” lots of perennial flowers over the years.
 Number 10 tin cans with drooping transplants would show up on our doorsteps at Father’s Day, or any day for that matter, with a handwritten note of where to plant it and how to care for it.
-They were great neighbors to us.
-The sisters were master gardeners who turned up their noses at “common rhodies” or “plain pansies.”
-Their garden was one of the masterpieces of native, weird, wild and beautiful plants in the city.
+The Pryhar sisters were great neighbors to us.
+They were also master gardeners who turned up their noses at “common rhodies” or “plain pansies.”
+Their garden was one of the masterpieces of native, weird, wild and beautiful plants in the entire city.

-When I inquired about the strange trees, Sherry Pryhar said to me, “The trees you are talking about are Monkey Puzzle or Monkey Tail trees.
+When I inquired about the strange trees I had spotted, Sherry Pryhar said without hesitation, “The trees you are talking about are Monkey Puzzle Trees or Monkey Tail Trees.
 They are all a little over 100 years old.”
-When I asked her how she knew that fact, she said that the trees, native to South America, had been given away as seedlings to all takers during the Lewis & Clark Centennial (1905) in downtown Portland.
+When I asked her how she knew their age, she said that the trees, native to South America, had been given away as seedlings to all takers during the Lewis & Clark Centennial (1905) in downtown Portland.
 The Centennial was a sort of World’s Fair, and exotic items from around the globe were on display, doled out and for sale.
 Most of the Monkey Puzzle trees were planted in the yards of NE Portland dwellers from that celebration from long ago.
 Now over 100 years later there are about 50 of them that tower over the homes and streets of Portland.
 They seem to like the climate.

 Monkey Puzzle tree (Araucaria araucana)